 The History of Chaga Mushroom Use

-As unusual as this mushroom is, people have been using it for hundreds of years.
-It was grated into a fine powder and brewed as an herbal tea by Russians and northern Europeans and has been traditionally used as a folk remedy to boost immunity and support overall health.*
+Russians and northern Europeans grated them into a fine powder and brewed them as an herbal tea for centuries as a folk remedy to support immunity and overall health.*

 Modern studies acknowledge this traditional usage.
-For example, researchers have noted that Sibern folk traditions used Chaga to help with occasional stomach upset, support heart and liver health, help alleviate occasional aches and pains, and support immune health.*2
+For example, researchers have noted that Siberian folk traditions used Chaga to help with occasional stomach upset, support heart and liver health, help alleviate occasional aches and pains, and support immune health.*REF#1257

 Now that we’ve talked a bit about what the Chaga mushroom is and its history, let’s dive into Chaga mushroom benefits and how you can put this wonderful fungus to work in your life.*